PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 What can we as the community do better to support our youth? resources, opportunities?

-**Special Presentation:** How to market yourself through a headshot?

-by local expert photographer [Iris Hu](https://www.lightbyiris.com/)

 **Social time:** Get to know the students-run organizations.

 ### Logo designed by [Olando Lin](https://www.linkedin.com/in/olando-lin-3696ab37/)